Roger de Moulins: The Battle of Cresson

 At the end of 1186, Raynald de Châtillon, in defiance of the truce with Saladin, had captured a caravan going from Cairo to Damascus with the sister of the emir.
 The barons, gathered in Jerusalem by Guy de Lusignan, on 27 March 1187, had demanded that before anything else a reconciliation take place between Lusignan and Raymond III of Tripoli.
 The masters of the Templars and Hospitallers, Joscius, the archbishop of Tyre, Balian of Ibelin, lord of Nablus, and Renaud Grenier, lord of Sidon, were appointed to negotiate with the count of Tripoli in Tiberias when they had to face Muslim troops.
-A victim of the foolish pride of Gerard de Ridefort, Roger took part in the Battle of Cresson against Saladin near Nazareth on 1 May 1187, where he was killed by a spear wound.
+A victim of the foolish pride of Gerard de Ridefort, Roger took part in the Battle of Cresson against an Ayyubid force led by one of Saladin's most prominent generals, Emir Gökböri, near Nazareth on 1 May 1187, where he was killed by a spear wound.
 Roger was succeeded by William Borrel, who served as custodian of the Hospitallers for a brief time in 1187, and then by Armengol de Aspa, who served as provisor (custodian) until 1190.
 A new Grand Master was not chosen until Garnier of Nablus was elected in 1190 during the Third Crusade.